Support for Graduate Research Students

 Library staff members are always available to help you with your searches and other sources of information.
 The Faculty's research librarians are available to assist graduate researchers with discipline-specific research advice and individual research consultations.

 The Statistical Consulting Centre offers intensive short courses you might be interested in: "Statistics for Research Workers" and "Design and Analysis of Experiments".
-These courses are free to RHD students who take them for University credit.
+These courses are free to graduate research students who take them for University credit.
 Watch out for circulars advertising these courses throughout the year.
-The Centre also offers five hours of statistical consulting per year to RHD students at no charge.
+The Centre also offers five hours of statistical consulting per year to graduate research students at no charge.
 You'll need your supervisor to sign a form that you can download from their website:

 Before you begin to publish your research work, you will need to set up an ORCID identifier.
 This is a unique 16-digit number that identifies you as a researcher.
 Please contact the Research Officer if you need help with this.
 By using your ORCID when you publish a journal article, we'll be able to easily attribute the publication to you during the University's data collection.